 The property criteria set include property age of 10 years and 30 years, property size between 30m² and 70m² and an around 5-minute walk from the railway station.

 * based on the estimate results as at August 10, 2021

 PriceHubble is a Swiss B2B proptech company that builds innovative digital solutions for the real estate industry based on property valuations and market insights.
 Leveraging big data, cutting-edge analytics and great visualization, PriceHubble’s products suite brings a new level of transparency in the market, enabling their customers to make real estate and investment decisions based on the most accurate data-driven insights (such as valuations, market analyses, value forecasts or building simulations) and enhance the dialogue with end consumer.
 PriceHubble’s digital solutions are designed to help all players across the entire real estate value chain (banks, asset managers, developers, property managers and real estate agents).
-PriceHubble is already active in 6 countries (Switzerland, France, Germany, Austria, Japan and the Netherlands) and employs 90 people worldwide.
+PriceHubble is already active in 9 countries including Switzerland, France, Germany, Austria, Japan, and the Netherlands and employs more than 130 people worldwide.

 WealthPark is a real estate technology company that provides online and offline asset management services for overseas investors with properties in major cities of Japan, including Tokyo, Osaka, Yokohama, Nagoya, Kyoto, Fukuoka, and Sapporo.